 Should You Seek Personal Truth or Love?

-Truth is always available; it is the thread of consciousness linking you to the transcendent.
-And the transcendent is the flame of consciousness living in your heart.
-It connects your spirit or Soul to your body.
-The more you open your heart, the greater your access to the virtues within our nature.
+Your personal truth lives in the transcendent, and the transcendent is always available to your consciousness via the tool of meditation.
+The transcendent is the doorway of consciousness, which connects your spirit or Soul to your body.
+And the more you open your heart, the greater your access to the virtues within our nature.
 The key is opening the heart.
 Don’t limit your potential by staying where you are now.

 “Some might say that looking inside of ourselves for spiritual truths is egocentric and selfish and that egolessness and selflessness lie in working for others in the world.
 But until we find our inner truth, our work in the world will always revolve around our ‘selves’.
 As long as we think about the world in terms of ‘self’ and ‘others’, our actions will be selfish.
 Our ‘self’ follows us wherever we go, so positive results will be limited.” — Tarthang Tulku